Lake Nakuru National Park

 Bird Watching

-With over 450 bird species in the reserve, including ostriches, lilac-breasted rollers, and eagles, the Maasai Mara is a paradise for bird enthusiasts.
+With over 450 bird species recorded within the park, including the spectacular flamingo gatherings, pelicans, cormorants, and majestic fish eagles, Lake Nakuru National Park is a paradise for bird enthusiasts.

 Masai Village Visit